 We're often asked how the domestics' reliability stacks up, especially with some people wanting to specifically buy American.
 (Of course, defining what is an "American" car can be a challenge these days.)
-The results show that there are some very reliable U.S.-branded models, but they also are a reminder of potential risks that come with buying first-year models.
+The results show that there are some very reliable U.S.-branded cars, but they also are a reminder of potential risks that come with buying first-year models.

 Below is a list of vehicles with the highest predicted reliability within their respective segments.
 (We have only listed models whose predicted reliability is average or better, and scored high enough in Consumer Reports tests to be recommended.)

-Small cars: Chevrolet Sonic
+Small cars: None

 Compact luxury cars: Buick Verano

-Large SUVs: Chevrolet Suburban
+Large SUVs: Chevrolet Traverse

 Luxury SUVs: Buick Enclave

 Consumer Reports only recommends models that have performed well in tests conducted at its 327-acre Auto Test Center in Connecticut, have average or better predicted reliability based on the annual survey, and perform at least adequately in government or insurance-industry crash and rollover tests, if tested.

-Our reliability data are based on responses on 1.1 million vehicles owned or leased by subscribers to Consumer Reports or ConsumerReports.org.
+Our reliability data are based on responses on about 1.1 million vehicles owned or leased by subscribers to Consumer Reports or ConsumerReports.org.

-For more details on our 2013 Annual Auto Survey, including the full list of most and least reliable new cars by vehicle type, see our complete car reliability report.
+For more details on our 2014 Annual Auto Survey, including the full list of most and least reliable new cars by vehicle type, see our complete car reliability report.
 Also, check out our guide to car reliability for more details on new and used car reliability and owner satisfaction.